 For offsite major incidents, emergency plans are derived from advice on www.gov.uk.

-All Atlas staff are trained during induction in what to do in each of the above scenarios and students are given a brief overview during their welcome talk.
-The phone number of the Estates Department and Security Lodge will be given to all staff, students and Group Leaders during induction.
+All Atlas staff are trained during induction in what to do in each of the above-listed scenarios and students are given a brief overview during their welcome talk.